 Stumped on what to do with your post-holiday pile of plastic Easter eggs?
-Before you pack them away for next year, check out these genius ways to upcycle those leftovers.
+Before you pack them away for next year, check out these genius ways to upcycle those leftovers by using them for simple crafts for kids.
 Turn them into teacups, make your own maracas or use them as paint stencils—the sky’s the limit.
 Keep reading to get your creativity flowing.

 We love this fun idea from Simply Being Mommy—you can turn your plastic Easter eggs into molds for rice krispie treats.
 With M&Ms hidden inside, this is one treat that will definitely impress your kids.
 To get the recipe, click here.